 6. June 2013

-Before this year, this was arguably the best four weeks of the Warriors’ torturous six finals-less seasons.
+This was arguably the best four weeks of the Warriors’ torturous six-season finals-less streak.

 After a woeful 2-8 start that culminated in a humiliating 62-6 loss to Ivan Cleary’s Penrith Panthers, coach Matt Elliott’s madcap methods briefly struck a chord with the Warriors, who went on a giant-killing spree mid-season.